-Once your campaign is under way and mail is out the door, your phone is going to ring.
+Once your campaign is underway and mail is out the door, your phone is going to ring.
 Be sure your phone is charged and you are prepared to take the calls.
 Failure to be prepared here is going to cost you leads.
-Have a call sheet available with questions centered on determining the two most important things: amount of equity in the property and the amount of motivation in the seller.
+Have a call sheet available with questions centered on determining the two most important things: The amount of equity in the property and the amount of motivation in the seller.
 If you have both equity and motivation, that’s a recipe for a great deal.

 You will need to determine what your budget will allow in a direct mail campaign, as you will have better results with a larger volume of mailers.
 If you don’t have several thousand dollars to invest or the time needed to complete a five-month campaign, utilize the other methods such as driving neighborhoods and getting referrals.